 There is no one way to do this; states have flexibility in design of systems and financing approaches.
 For example, most states use targeted case management (TCM) services within home visiting programs through a state plan amendment.
-Others use waivers to pilot approaches for specific children or specific communities, or to integrate home visiting into Medicaid managed care arrangements (See Table).
+Others use waivers to pilot approaches for specific children or specific communities, or to integrate home visiting into Medicaid managed care arrangements (See Table on page 9).
 Some states allow managed care plans to support home visiting, but do not necessarily have a state-level policy or approach.
 There’s potential for states to do more under Medicaid benefit categories as well: in case management, EPSDT, prenatal/pregnancy benefits, and preventive services for adults.

 Medicaid can help to expand capacity of programs and reduce unmet need, in concert with other federal and state dollars.
 Medicaid can’t pay for the full cost of a home visiting program, but it can pay for full visits.
 MIECHV helped to strengthen state capacity and create an infrastructure for home visiting that offers an opportunity to look at system alignment and identify specific areas where Medicaid can pay for eligible services to Medicaid-enrolled children and pregnant women.